devharshthakur/ht-beatsync/CONTRIBUTING.md

 #### Benefits of JSDoc:

-- 📖 **Improved Readability**: Makes code self-documenting and easier to understand
+- 📖 **Improved Readability**: Self-documenting code
-- 🔍 **IDE Integration**: Provides intellisense and hover information in VSCode and other editors
+- 🔍 **IDE Integration**: Intellisense and hover information
-- 🧪 **Type Checking**: Works with TypeScript to improve type safety
+- 🧪 **Type Checking**: Works with TypeScript
-- 📊 **Documentation Generation**: Can be used to automatically generate documentation
+- 📊 **Documentation Generation**: Auto-generate docs
-- 🧠 **Knowledge Transfer**: Helps new contributors understand the codebase quickly
+- 🧠 **Knowledge Transfer**: Helps new contributors

-When adding or modifying functions, please take the time to write proper JSDoc comments for APIs and complex logic.

-### 📏 Cursor Rules (Optional but Helpful)
+### 📏 Cursor Rules (Optional)

-I've created a `.rules` directory with MDC format files to help maintain code consistency when using the Cursor editor.
-These are completely optional, but I've found them helpful for maintaining standards across the codebase.
+The `.rules` directory contains MDC format files to help maintain code consistency when using the Cursor editor:

-#### 📚 What's in the Rules?

-- 🔒 **typescript.mdc**: My preferred TypeScript patterns and type safety approaches
+- 🔒 **typescript.mdc**: TypeScript patterns and type safety
-- 📖 **documentation.mdc**: How I like to document code (JSDoc format, examples, etc.)
+- 📖 **documentation.mdc**: Documentation standards
-- 🏗️ **code-organization.mdc**: The project's file organization and component structure
+- 🏗️ **code-organization.mdc**: Project structure

-#### 🛠️ Using These Rules

-These rules are primarily meant for the Cursor AI editor, but they're also a helpful reference regardless of your editor:

-1. 📝 They're just guidelines - not strict requirements
-2. 🔄 I'll improve and update them as the project evolves
-3. 🎯 The ultimate goal is consistency - if you find better practices, please suggest updates!

-> 💡 Whether you use these rules or not, the most important thing is that your code follows the general standards and patterns used throughout the project.
-These rules are just one tool to help achieve that consistency.
+> 💡 These are guidelines, not strict requirements, but help maintain consistency.

 ## 🗺️ Project Progress

-The [CHANGELOG.md](CHANGELOG.md) file serves as a living document for tracking project status/current state:
+The [CHANGELOG.md](CHANGELOG.md) file tracks project status:
-- ✅ Completed features and tasks
+- ✅ Completed features
 - 🔄 Current focus areas
-- 📝 Planned future work
+- 📝 Planned work

-**When contributing**:
+When contributing:
-- Review this file to understand the project's current priorities
+- Review this file to understand current priorities
-- Update it to reflect any changes you've made
+- Update it to reflect your changes
-- If you're working on a new feature, add it to the appropriate section
+- Add new features to the appropriate section

-Keeping this document up-to-date helps everyone understand the project's evolution and current needs.

 ## ❓ Questions?

-If you have any questions or need help, feel free to:
+Need help?
+Feel free to:
 - 🐞 Open an issue
 - 📧 Reach out directly through GitHub

-## 📋 Using Issue Templates

-When opening a new issue, please use the appropriate issue template:

-- 🐛 **Bug Report**: For reporting bugs or unexpected behavior
-- 🚀 **Feature Request**: For suggesting new features or improvements
-- 📚 **Documentation**: For suggesting documentation improvements

-The templates help ensure you provide all the necessary information to address your issue efficiently.
+- 📝 Use appropriate issue templates (Bug Report, Feature Request, Documentation)

 ---